 American Home Shield: Company Overview

 American Home Shield (AHS) is the oldest and largest home warranty provider in the United States, founded in 1971 and headquartered in Memphis, Tennessee.
-With more than 50 years in the industry and a nationwide contractor network, AHS has become the benchmark against which most other home warranty companies are measured.
-The company is available in 48 states (excluding Alaska and Hawaii) and covers single-family homes, condos, townhomes, duplexes, and mobile homes within certain size restrictions.
+With more than 50 years in the industry and a nationwide contractor network, AHS is the benchmark against which most other home warranty companies are measured.
+The company is BBB-accredited and available in 48 states (excluding Alaska and Hawaii), covering single-family homes, condos, townhomes, duplexes, and mobile homes within certain size restrictions.

 AHS operates on a subscription model where homeowners pay a monthly or annual premium plus a per-claim service fee in exchange for repair or replacement coverage on home systems and appliances.
+It is owned by Frontdoor, Inc. (NASDAQ: FTDR), which completed its acquisition of 2-10 Home Buyers Warranty in December 2024 and has since credited that deal with driving double-digit revenue growth.
+In 2025 Frontdoor also rolled out a new AHS mobile app and a "Video Chat With An Expert" feature, giving members on select plans live access to a home repair expert.
 For a side-by-side look at how AHS fits into the broader market, see our roundup of the best home warranty companies for 2026.

 AHS Plan Options, Pricing & Coverage